gbd77rc/worker-module/README.md

 ###Job Start Function
 The job start method MUST implement a promise.
 The system is designed to work with a promise being returned and the method either resolving or rejecting depending on the outcome of the start method.

-###Control the start/stop
-The methods to start/stop the worker are asynchronous and can be used with promises.

 ####Start Method
-If the worker is already running then this method is ignore.
+If the job is already running then this method is ignore.
 It will just return straight away.

 To start the heartbeat in fire/forget mode then just use the command

     worker.start()

 ####Stop Method
-If the heartbeat is already stopped then this method is ignore.
+If the job is already stopped then this method is ignore.
 It will just return straight away.

 To stop the worker in fire/forget mode then just use the command

     worker.stop();

+####Restart Method
+To restart all jobs then use without the jobName parameter.

+    worker.stop(jobName);

 ####Get Status Method
 To get the current status of the jobs then just use the command